Skip to footer

 Turnout Blankets vs. Stable Blankets

-Turnout blankets are designed to withstand the elements, keeping your horse warm and dry.
-They usually feature waterproof outer material, varying in denier and level of fill.
+Turnout blankets are designed to withstand the elements to keep your horse warm and dry.
+They usually feature a waterproof outer material and can vary in denier and level of fill.
 The denier (usually 600D or 1200D) determines how thick the fabric is, with higher deniers generally being more durable and less prone to ripping.
 Turnouts are most appropriate for horses who either live or spend time outside.

 Blanketing Factors, Blanket Weights, and Temperature Chart

 Every horse is different in how they hold heat.
-Just like humans, they can run hot or cold, and while some prefer to stand out in the elements, others would rather be tucked away inside.
-Knowing these traits for your horse will be imperative to dressing them correctly.
-There are helpful indicators that can inform your blanketing decision such as:
+Just like humans, they can run hot or cold; while some prefer to stand out in the elements, others would rather be tucked away inside.
+Knowing these traits of your horse will be imperative to blanketing them correctly.
+There are also many helpful indicators that can inform your horse blanketing decision, such as:

 • Clipped vs. Unclipped